-Right here, right now, I imagine you may be OK but not necessarily “happy”.
-If you are happy, that’s wonderful.
-The reality, however, is that, more often than not, we are OK and perhaps only one moment, one experience, away from “being” happy.
-To me, this is a good Life when “good” is good enough.
+Right here, right now, I imagine you may be ok but not necessarily “happy”.
+If you are happy, “be” happy.
+The reality, however, is that more often than not, we are ok, and perhaps only one moment, one experience away from “being” happy.
+To me, this is a good Life when “good” is good enough for now.

-Unfortunately, the experiences that bring us happiness are fleeting and, sometimes simultaneously, celebrated with some degree of anxiety about what is next.
-This may be attributable to living during an era when we are constantly distracted and trying to keep up with the ever-faster pace of our lives.
-Being under this stress, we are challenged to being mindful enough to slow down and really enjoy experiences that makes us feel “being” happy.
+Unfortunately, the experiences that bring us happiness are fleeting and, sometimes simultaneously celebrated with some degree of anxiety about what is next.
+This may be attributable to living during an era when we are constantly distracted and trying to keep up with the ever increasing pace of life.
+Being under this constant stress, we are challenged to being mindful and aware of this, and to do something about it.
+I suggest an honest intention to begin by setting your own pace.
+Train your Self to slow down and really enjoy the experiences that makes you feel “being” happy.

-Talking about a beautiful thing; I recalled something that happened to me some time ago that captured my attention and motivated me to write about this topic.
+Talking about a beautiful thing, a beautiful lesson.
+It is what inspired me to write about this topic.
 It made me realize that there are things I know and understand without consciously thinking about them.
+Happiness is one of those things, and being mindful about it is the lesson I learned.
 I’d like to share that story with you.

 Anyway, there we were, engaged in what many consider to be an elitist activity while the trailer home folks were engaged in celebrating the simplicity of the life they knew.
 They were being happy.
 We were being happy.
 Neither were happier than the other.

 It was a beautiful lesson we learned about happiness.